Buy Our Books Actionable tips and preventive awareness

 Treatments

 Some pets and some conditions require little to no treatment beyond a “bland diet” and “passage of time” to resolve the diarrhea.
 However, many cases and most that go on for greater than 24–48 hours need some treatment.
-What’s best, what’s safe, and what’s likely to be most effective will best be determined by the results of the history, physical exam, and diagnostic testing.
+What’s best, what’s safe, and what’s likely to be most effective will best be determined by the results of the veterinary exam.

 Basic treatments often include intravenous fluids, medications to help stop the diarrhea (anti-diarrheal medications meant for dogs), dewormers, medications to treat nausea, and possibly pain medications.
 There are also times basic treatments involve dietary changes.

 When the causes of diarrhea are more involved (food issues, disease, or cancer), more involved and specialized medications and treatments will be required.
-There are times, a referral to a specialist may be recommended.
+There are times when a referral to a specialist may be recommended.

 It is important to regularly (several times per week) monitor your dog’s bathroom habits – even if they are shy about it!
 This helps you know what is normal and abnormal for them.
 It will alert you to problems sooner – which may avoid a vet visit.